mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 of memory after starting.

-Now we're going to try to apply load against this server, just like we did before in Window2:
+Now we're going to try to apply load against this server, just like we did before in Window2 using the same script from step 3:

-[Window2]	$ ./step5_start.jmeter.sh
+[Window2]	$ ./step3_start.jmeter.sh

-Here you should observe a very big difference.
+Here you should observe a very big difference compared to the run that used a 400mb limit.
 Not only will the server ramp up much more slowly than before, you may even see the server crash because all the memory available to the container is consumed and we haven't configured any swap space.

-If the server doesn't crash, you should see that the overall performance is lower and it takes longer to get to the peak performance.
+If the server doesn't crash, you should see that the overall performance is much lower and it takes longer to get to the lower peak performance.
 In fact, you may see the performance drop markedly as the JIT compiler workload dominates the ability of the server to process transactions.

 Whenever you want to stop, you can hit Control-C in Window1 and that should stop both the AcmeAir server as well as the jmeter container.
+You may find the server is so stuck, however,that you'll have to use a separate window to kill the container:
+	$ podman kill acmeair_baseline_225m

-You can stop the mongo container too at this point, if you would like:
+You should also stop the mongo container too at this point:

 	$ podman stop mongodb